geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

 WFS 1.0.0 servers return geographic coordinates in longitude/latitude (x/y) order, the most common way to distribute data.
 For example, many shapefiles adopt this order by default.

-However, the traditional axis order for geographic and cartographic systems is the opposite—latitude/longitude (y/x) — and the later WFS specifications respect this.
+However, the traditional axis order for geographic and cartographic systems in latitude/longitude (y/x) order, and the later WFS specifications respect this.

 The default axis ordering support is:

 * Longitude/latitude—WFS 1.0.0
 * Latitude/longitude—WFS 1.1.0 and WFS 2.0.0